 The selector and key parameters should be functions (or any other callable) that accept a dictionary of string values, one string which is generally a key on the dictionary, and one rdflib graph containing whatever commondata.
-These functions are called once each for each row in the result set generated in the next step (see below) with the
+These functions are called once each for each row in the result set generated in the next step (see below) with the contents of that row.
+They should each return a single string value.
+The selector function should return the label of a group that the document belongs to, i.e. the initial letter of the title, or the year of a publication date.
+The key function should return a value that will be used for sorting, i.e. for document titles it could return the title without any leading "The", lowercased, spaces removed etc. See also Grouping documents with facets.

-10.2 Getting information about all documents
+11.2 Getting information about all documents